storesafe/cordova-sqlite-storage/README.md

   - SELECT BLOB data in Base64 format (all platforms Android/iOS/macOS/Windows)
   - Pre-populated database (Android/iOS/macOS/Windows)
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
 Android platform version should be used to deploy to Fire-OS 5.0(+) devices.
 For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
+- The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.
 - FTS3 and FTS4 are tested working OK in this version branch (for all target platforms in this version branch Android/iOS/macOS)
 - R-Tree is *not* tested or supported for Android in this version branch.
 - Android versions supported: 2.3.3 - 7.1.1 (API level 10 - 25), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>